About The Circle

 The Palos Verdes Art Center was 44 years old in 1974 when it finally got its own buildings on Crestridge Road.
 Prior to that it led a nomadic life with exhibitions in Malaga Cove Library and art classes in scattered locales.

 In its 50 years, The Circle has raised more than $2,100,000 for the Art Center, far exceeding its $25,000 annual fundraising commitment.
-These funds have contributed to the annual budget and a capital campaign, outfitted a commercial kitchen and bought specific items ranging from patio furniture, sound systems and computers to exhibition pedestals and an electric kiln.
+These funds have contributed to the annual budget and a capital campaign, supported art, art education programs and outreach, outfitted a commercial kitchen and bought specific items ranging from patio furniture, sound systems and computers to exhibition pedestals and an electric kiln.

-Fundraisers included parties, fashion shows, appraisal days, homes tours and, most recently, Collected Treasures, the upscale garage sale that is now a must for area antique dealers.
-The next sale is March 20-22, 2026.
+Fundraisers have included parties, fashion shows, appraisal days, homes tours, a festive 50th Anniversary Gala, and Collected Treasures, the annual upscale estate sale that is now a must for area antique dealers.
+The next sale is March 19-21, 2027.

-The Circle has helped the Art Center in other ways as well from hosting holiday receptions to providing docents for exhibitions.
+The Circle has helped the Art Center in other ways, hosting sponsored holiday receptions for the Winter Art Show, and providing trained docents for PVAC juried exhibitions.

 Throughout its history, The Circle has balanced FUNDraising with FUNraising.
 Members, averaging around 100 women, learn about art through luncheon speakers and field trips.
 They enjoy annual Valentine’s Day teas, small summer Get To Know You gatherings and October Harvest Moon parties plus book, gourmet, walking and stitching groups.